 - We post a complete, searchable list on our Current Surveys page, https://ctaar.rutgers.edu/sirs/current-surveys - each course includes a link to the correct survey system as well as survey dates.

 - How does Canvas and Blackboard integration work?

 - When the survey starts, Canvas and Blackboard will prompt the students to complete the survey when they visit their course site.
-Students may choose to temporarily skip the survey and continue to the course, however Canvas and Blackboard will continue to remind the students to complete the survey and eventually block access to the course site until they complete their survey.
+Students may choose to temporarily skip the survey and continue to the course, however Canvas and Blackboard will continue to remind the students to complete the survey.
+In some cases Canvas will block access to the course site until they complete their survey.

 - Does evaluationKit send email reminders?

 - Yes, evaluationKit will send email reminders to both students and faculty.
 For Canvas and Blackboard courses, students will get both the email reminders and the in-course prompt to complete the survey.